← Schools Near Me

 4. The Schools Near Me score & insights

-Our composite "score" (0–100) and derived insights (rankings, "improving fastest", percentile badges) are computed from the official data above.
-We are working to publish the exact formula and weights as part of this transparency commitment.
-In the meantime:
+Our composite score (0–100) and the insights derived from it (rankings, "improving fastest", percentile badges) are computed from the official data above.
+Here is the exact formula.

 5. Coverage